derfenix/photocatalog/README.md

 ### TL;DR

-I have a smartphone, I have a Syncthing ~~uugh...
-SmartThing~~ and all photos from smartphone nicely synced to my PC without my attention.
-But I can't just keep all photos in synced folder: if I'll clean my phone memory — all photos from pc will be cleaned too.
-I need to not forget copy files in another place before cleaning phone's memory.
-Also, I can't just drop all photos in one dir — I will not find anything there later, and a folder with thousands photos looks like a bad idea from either side.
+I use a smartphone along with Syncthing to seamlessly sync all my photos to my PC without any manual effort.
+However, there's a catch: I can't keep all my photos in the synced folder indefinitely.
+If I clear my phone's memory, the photos on my PC get deleted as well.
+To avoid this, I need to remember to copy the files to another location before cleaning up my phone.

+Simply dumping all my photos into one folder isn't a solution either — finding anything later would be a nightmare, and a folder with thousands of unsorted photos is far from ideal.

-So I create this tool in one evening.
-All it does — copy (or create hardlinks for) files from one place to another, creating basic date-aware directories structure for that files.
+To address these issues, I created this tool in just one evening.
+Its primary purpose is to copy (or create hardlinks for) files from one location to another, while organizing them into a simple, date-based directory structure.

-Created for own usage and used for a long time without any troubles.
-But if you meet some — you are welcomed to the issues.
+This tool was built for personal use and has been serving me well for quite some time without any problems.
+However, if you encounter any issues, feel free to report them — I’d be happy to help.

 ## Installing
 ```bash